maxim-morozenko/vue-ssr-starter-kit/README.md

 # vue-ssr-starter-kit

-> A Vue.js project with vue 2.0, vue-router, vue-meta and vuex starter kit for server side rendering.
+> A Vue.js project with Bootsrap 4 (alpha), vue 2.0, vue-router, vue-meta and vuex starter kit for server side rendering.

 ##Deploy
 1. Compile you app: